Skip to content

 print(loader.list_available_models(include_registry=True, include_remote=True)[:5])

-These functions power openmed.list_models() and the CLI equivalents.
+These functions power openmed.list_models().
 Use them to present dropdowns in UIs or to pre-flight deployments before running inference.

 Device & caching strategy